syndr/ansible-collection-molecule/README.md

 ansible-galaxy collection install -p ./collections -r ./collections/requirements.yml
 ```

-#### Testing roles within a monolithic project
+#### Testing roles and playbooks within a monolithic project

-When configuring molecule testing for individual roles within a monolithic project (creating a `roles/<role_name>/molecule` directory), take care _not_ to name the scenario "default", as there is already a "default" scenario for the monolithic project itself if you have created `molecule/default` as described above!
+When configuring molecule testing for individual roles or playbooks within a monolithic project (creating a `roles/<role_name>/molecule` or `playbooks/<playbook_name>/molecule` directory), take care _not_ to name the scenario "default", as there is already a "default" scenario for the monolithic project itself if you have created `molecule/default` as described above!
 Instead, name your role scenario with a unique name.

+For example (role):

 ```bash
 ROLE_NAME=your_role